Top 10 Small Business Loan Options

 All You Need to Know About Term Loans

-How Long Does a Term Loan Take?
+How Long Does It Take to Get a Term Loan?

 What Documentation Do You Need to Qualify for Term Loans?

-Term loan approval is a lot like other types of loans.
+Term loan approval is a lot like the approval process for other types of loans.
 You'll start by completing the lender's application form.
 Each lender will have different requirements, but most ask for your business credit score, proof of your time in business, and basic business finance documentation.
 If you're applying for a secured business loan, like an auto loan or one secured against your equipment, you'll also need to send documentation about the collateral you’re putting down.

-You’ll also need to provide these documents during the loan application process:
+You’ll need to provide these documents during the loan application process:

-Profit and loss statement
+- Profit and loss statement

-Business bank account statements
+- Business bank account statements

-Your credit score
+- Your credit score

-Business and personal tax returns
+- Business and personal tax returns

-Your driver’s license
+- Your driver’s license

-A voided business check
+- A voided business check

 Who Can Get a Term Loan?

-A credit score of 680 or more
+- A credit score of 680 or higher

-Average annual revenue of $300,000 or more
+- An average annual revenue of $300,000 or more

 How Much Does a Term Loan Cost?